tspannhw/bigdata-essentials/interview-questions/hadoop.md

 - How many times a cleanup method is called in a reducer ?
 - Explain about shuffle and sort phase in mapreduce ?
 - What is the sorting alogirthm used in shuffle and sort phase ?
+- How do you sort a Huge file using MapReduce program ?
 - How many times a combiner is called in mapreduce program ?
 - What is the criteria for using a combiner in a mapreduce program ?
 - What is a mapside join ?
 How it is done ?